Psychiatric Injury At Work & Workers’ Comp: What You Need To Know

 For help now, call one of our work comp attorneys at (855) 221-2667, or you can fill out our free consultation form.
 There’s no cost or obligation.

 A. We understand that mental and emotional disabilities, which can be classified as “psychiatric injury” can impact your ability to work.
-If you have psychiatric injury arising from actual events of employment, you could be entitled to lost wages and medical treatment under Michigan workers compensation.
+If you have this injury arising from actual events of employment, you could be entitled to lost wages and medical treatment under Michigan workers compensation.

-Again, workers compensation should pay for all reasonable and necessary medical treatment related to your psychiatric disability.
+Again, workers compensation should pay for all reasonable and necessary medical treatment related to your disability.
 This includes psychotherapy and related medications.

 Sometimes you just need some paid time off.